Unmet Need

 RO-104

-RO-104 targets all 3 dominant angiogenic pathways
+RO-104 targets multiple dominant angiogenic pathways in retinal disease

-As a first-in-class TriMod biologic, RO-104:
+As a first-in-class, fully human TriMod biologic, RO-104:

-- Binds with high, matched affinity
+- Binds 3 targets simultaneously with matched, high affinity

 Pipeline